onlyjazz/flask-docs/docs/manage_subjects.md

 You can see all subject's events list.

-By click on event - list of this event CRFs opens.
+By clicking on an event, a list of this event's CRFs opens.

 You can view the data by click on the subject.